stanislawbartkowski/CACenter/README.md

 >./ca.sh csrcert /CSR file/ /optional file name/<br>

 Produces a certificate signed by the CA using CSR file.
 * /optional file name/ if provided, the certificate and CA chain is zipped in this file.
 Important: it is the responsibility of the requester to remove the file if not needed any longer.

- ./ca.sh csrcert ./bigsql.csr

-Example:
+Leaving the file create a potential security threat.

+ xample:
 >  ./ca.sh csrcert ./bigsql.csr
 ```
 ..............